Common issues and questions for porting

 EMEA: Porting can take up to 60 days.
 The UK can take up to 30 days.

 We will keep you updated throughout the porting process, and we will let you know once we have agreed on a firm porting date with your provider.

 When should I cancel my existing service?

-Your service must remain active with your losing provider throughout the number porting process.
-You will be notified by Zoom once your number has successfully transferred and you will be able to cancel your service with your losing provider at that time.
+Your service must remain active with your current service provider throughout the number porting process.
+You will be notified by Zoom once your number has successfully transferred and you will be able to cancel your service with your old service provider at that time.
 Zoom does not cancel your service on your behalf.

 Will my existing service work during the porting process?